 Once a team has plateaued, where do they go from there?
-After eight years of leading Agile software development teams a consistent thread has emerged.
+After years of leading Agile software development teams a consistent thread has emerged.
 Teams should work to create an automated continuous deployment process.
-I intentionally did not use the work continuous integration(CI).
+I intentionally did not use the word continuous integration(CI).
 This is not to say that what I’m proposing does not involve continuous integration.
 However the word has been misused by numerous teams.
 Many teams that I work with only use their CI build to run a few unit tests.
 While this is an important first step it fails to address the systemic problem within our industry of integrating our products together.

 If your team spends more than an afternoon deploying their product to a test region or to production then you need to start chipping away at this next step.
 Agile software development emphasizes working software.
 While this seems like a no-brainer, we often neglect the core issues that prevent our software from working.
 The most significant one being that we often do not know our software does not work until it is too late.